thomasflorentin/amisbm/htdocs/wp-content/plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 3.3.0: Added ability to preload/purge caches of individual post/page feature (Premium).
-Using updated `matthiasmullie/minify` repository, various fixes, and tweaks - a recommended update for all
+* 3.7.1: Resolved a PHP notice caused by translation loading too early when caching is enabled - a recommended update for all